adamliesko/elasticsearch-prediction/README.md

 elasticsearch-prediction
 ======================

-The project consists of two parts: generator and plugin.

 ##GENERATOR

-This part of the code will be on charge of reading a CSV file and with the contents generate:
+Generator protion of the code trains a model and indexes a csv into elasticsearch that will generate:

  * Trained model with the given algorith=m.
  * Elasticsearch index with the corresponding types and values.
  * Configuration that will be used by the plugin.

-Usage: =

 ### 1. Configure all the options in a new properties file: